Welcome to today's edition of the Rush 24-7 podcast.

 I'm not sure that's even the place.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's open lines Friday.

 Right, right.

-But that we can't talk about slow economic growth is exactly what's called for right now.
+So she said the dirty little secret that everybody knows, but that we can't talk about is that slow economic growth is exactly what's called for right now.

-We got a member of Congress.
+And now we've got a member of Congress.

-I got the audio soundbite coming up saying this is good news.
+I got the audio soundbite coming up saying, this is good news.

 People being liberated from the choice of having to work for health care.